hikiuzrx/Skybell/README.md

 - **Dynamic Client Namespaces**: Secure separation between different applications
 - **JWT-based Authentication**: Secure your notification channels with minimal effort
 - **Multiple APIs**:
-  - REST API for standard HTTP integration
+  - REST API for adding notification jobs to the queue
-  - gRPC services for high-performance systems
+  - gRPC services for high-performance client registration
-  - Socket.IO for real-time bidirectional communication
+  - Socket.IO for real-time notification delivery
+- **Centralized Processing**: All notification delivery handled by BullMQ workers
 - **Scalable Infrastructure**:
   - Redis for distributed connection management and pub/sub
   - MongoDB for persistent storage of clients and settings